Yonislg/take-home-exercises/README.md

 # take-home-exercises

+My solutions to the following take home excersizes:

 ## Python + Numpy
+(These can be found under /project )
-Please write not only an implementation, but also a basic test for each of these problems (with pytest) Feel free to search the numpy and python docs, blog posts etc, but please avoid ChatGPT and looking up solutions to these problems.
+Please write not only an implementation, but also a basic test for each of these problems (with pytest).
+Feel free to search the numpy and python docs, blog posts etc, but please avoid ChatGPT and looking up solutions to these problems.

 0. Given a two dimensional array, how to extract unique rows?